-The above loan is unsecured and bears interest at 15% per annum and is repayable on demand.
+The loan bears interest of 15%, is unsecured and repayable on demand.

 15. Leases liabilities

 The Group leases several premises in commercial areas.
 With the exception of short-term leases and leases of low-value assets, each lease is reflected on the statement of financial position as a right-of-use asset and a lease liability.